silaspe/maths/docs/rand.md

 .

-we're now at our next stop: new orleans.
+We're now at our next stop: new orleans.

 .